gardener/etcd-druid/docs/proposals/05-etcd-operator-tasks.md

     type: <type/category of supported out-of-band task>
     ttlSecondsAfterFinished: <time-to-live to garbage collect the custom resource after it has been completed>
     config: <task specific configuration>
+    ownerEtcdRefrence: <refer to corresponding etcd owner name and namespace for which task has been invoked>
 status:
     observedGeneration: <specific observedGeneration of the resource>
     taskState: <overall state of the task>
-    initiatedAt: <time of intiation of this operation>
+    initiatedAt: <time at which task move to any other state from "pending" state>
     lastErrors:
     - code: <error-code>
       description: <description of the error>
       observedAt: <time the error was observed>
     lastOperation:
       name: <operation-name>
       state: <task state as seen at the completion of last operation>